Vardot/total_control/README.txt

 Configure user permissions in Administer >> People >> Permissions

   * have total control
-    Users in roles with the "have total control" permission will see the administration dashboard and all included view pages.
+    Users in roles with the "Have total control" permission will see the administration dashboard and all included view pages.

 CUSTOMIZATION